gear

 Unique features

-It has this unique textured surface that makes the grinder easier to hold.
-This is a nice touch if you’re grinding light roasts and don’t have grip strength like a rock climber.
+It has this unique textured surface that makes it easy to hold.
+This is a nice touch if you don’t have the grip strength of a rock climber.

 In daily use

-The Timemore C2 grinds exceptionally fast.
+The Timemore C2s grinds exceptionally fast.
 It’s one of the fastest hand grinders on the market.

-For example, the grinder produces a more consistent grind than the Baratza Encore, often recommended as the top choice for beginners.
+For instance, the grinder produces a more consistent grind than the Baratza Encore, and that model is often recommended as a great choice for beginners.

 Conclusion

-The Timemore C2 is the cheapest way to get good coffee at home.
+The Timemore C2 is one of the cheapest ways to get good coffee at home.

-The device looks quite good, and it feels good in the hand.
-If you compare this with previous entry-level models such as the Hario Slim, we’re in a different league.
+The device looks good, and it feels good in the hand.
+If you compare this with previous entry-level models such as the Hario Skerton, we’re in a different league.

 Check Price